mctools/simplebuild-dgcode/doc/source/intro.rst

     strings (a :ref:`cookbook <sbmatcookbook>` of such strings makes material setup particularly easy).

-* Generators are likewise written as separate modules with tunable parameters, but may also be written in C++.
+* Particle generators are likewise written as separate modules with tunable parameters, but may also be written in C++.
 It is also often the case that a pre-existing generator can be used.
 * Overall simulation control is configured in a small Python script known as a :ref:`sim-script <sbsimscript>`, in which one will: